 The content of the article

-Over the years of its existence, Prague CastleI got a complex of buildings and squares.
-Temples and fortifications, a huge park and stairs.
-Despite the more than a thousand-year history, the whole fortress, all the buildings on its territory look like a single whole.
+Over the years of its existence, Prague Castle has acquired a complex of buildings and squares.
+Temples and fortifications, a huge park and staircases.
+Despite more than a thousand-year history, the entire fortress, all buildings on its territory look like a single whole.
 As an architectural ensemble.
-At the same time organically combining styles of different eras.
+At the same time, organically combining the styles of different eras.

 New castle staircase

-New castle staircase, view down
+New castle staircase, downward view

-New castle staircase, view up
+New castle staircase, upward view

 St. Vitus Cathedral

-Correctly call it the Cathedral of the SaintsVita, Wenceslaus and Vojtech.
-What is interesting - on Google maps, this cathedral is called the "Rotunda of St. Vitus."
-Although from the rotunda (the original construction of the end of the tenth century) there is nothing left.
-For the rotunda was rebuilt in the basilica in the XII century.
-And later, in the 14th century, the grandiose construction of the cathedral itself began.
+It is correct to call it the Cathedral of Saints Vitus, Wenceslas and Vojtěch.
+Interestingly, on Google maps this cathedral is called «Rotunda of St. Vitus».
+Although there is nothing left of the rotunda (the original building of the end of the 10th century).
+For the rotunda was rebuilt into a basilica in the 12th century.
+And later, in the XIV century, the grandiose construction of the cathedral itself began..

-The remains of the basement of the basilica can be seen inSeparate room, near the cathedral.
-Today St. Vitus Cathedral is the main attraction of Prague, the current diocese of the Catholic Church.
-As well as the royal tomb and the place of storage of the royal regalia.
-The place is filled with beautiful and elegant pieces of art, which will take a lot of time to inspect.
-Do not limit your appearance - go inside.
+The remains of the basilica's foundations can be seen in a separate room next to the cathedral.
+Today St. Vitus Cathedral is the main attraction of Prague, the acting diocese of the Catholic Church.
+As well as the royal burial vault and the storage place for the royal regalia.
+The place is overflowing with beautiful and delicate art objects, which will take a lot of time to see.
+Don't be limited by appearance - go inside.

 Great South Tower

-The only tower-bell tower on the south facadeCathedral of Saints Vitus, Wenceslaus and Vojtech.
+The only bell tower on the southern facade of the Cathedral of Saints Vitus, Wenceslas and Vojtěch.
 Initially, the dome of the South Tower was made in the Gothic style.
-It was the same as on the towers of the western facade (in the photo on the left).
-However, in the middle of the XVI century, the top of the tower acquired the Romanesque style, with these balls and columns.
+It was the same as on the towers of the western facade (pictured on the left).
+However, in the middle of the 16th century, the top of the tower acquired a Romanesque style, with these balls and columns.

-Many tourists are surprised to note the narrownessGolden Streets.
-And they still do not know that in those times there were houses not in one but in two rows.
-At the beginning of the 20th century, it was mostly the poor who lived here.
-And at the end of the Second World House and were completely evicted.
-Inside, thematic expositions, souvenir shops and other tourist entertainments were organized.
+Many tourists are surprised to note the narrowness of the Golden Lane.
+And they still do not know that in those days the houses here were not in one, but in two rows.
+At the beginning of the 20th century, it was already inhabited mainly by the poor.
+And at the end of the Second World War, the houses were completely evicted.
+Thematic expositions, souvenir shops and other tourist attractions were organized inside..

-The first approximate dates that historians haveRegarding Prague Castle - is the middle of the IX century.
-The first stone buildings date back to 920-973 years: the Basilica of St. George, the Church of the Virgin Mary and the dwelling house in which the bishop lived.
-In addition, here appeared the first monastery in the Czech Republic, and the rotunda of St. Vitus - a small building with cylindrical walls.
+The first approximate dates that historians have regarding Prague Castle are the middle of the 9th century.
+The very first stone buildings date back to 920-973: the Basilica of St. George, the Church of the Virgin Mary and the dwelling house in which the bishop settled.
+In addition, the first monastery in the Czech Republic appeared here, and the rotunda of St. Vitus is a small building with cylindrical walls..

 Information to visit

-You can just walk around the territory of Prague Castle from 6 am to 10 pm
+You can just walk around the territory of Prague Castle from 6 a.m. to 10 p.m..

-Price for entry to selected attractions and tourist routes:
+Entrance fees to selected attractions and tourist routes:

 Exposition «Treasures of St. Vitus Cathedral» - 250 CZK

-Circle A - 350 CZK.
-The route includes: the exposition «History of the Prague Castle Fortress”, the Old Royal Palace, St. Vitus Cathedral, St. George's Basilica, Zlata Street, Rožmberg Palace, the Migulk Tower, the Dalibork Tower.
+«Circle A» - 350 CZK.
+The route includes: exposition «History of the Prague Castle», Old Royal Palace, St. Vitus Cathedral, St. George's Basilica, Zlata Street, Rozmberg Palace, Tower «Migulk», tower «Daliborka».